 DVCon is the premier conference on the application of languages, tools, and methodologies for the design and verification of electronic systems and integrated circuits.
 The focus of the conference is the usage of specialized design and verification languages such as Verilog, SystemVerilog, VHDL, PSL, SystemC and e, as well as general purpose languages such as C, C++, PERL, Tcl, and Python.
-Tools and methodologies include the use of testbench automation, portable stimulus, hardware-assisted verification, hardware/software co-verification, assertion-based and formal verification, transaction-level system design, high level synthesis, low power design techniques, 3D chip designs, IP based SoC design methods, reference flows and AMS/DMS design and Portable Stimulus.
+Tools and methodologies include the use of testbench automation, hardware-assisted verification, hardware/software co-verification, assertion-based and formal verification, transaction-level system design, high level synthesis, low power design techniques, IP based SoC design methods, reference flows and AMS/DMS design and portable stimulus.

-DVCon is looking for short workshops to encourage greater sponsorship participation from companies and exhibitors, especially smaller organizations at an affordable level.
-For these short workshops the topics need to be current, have a high-level of interest and offer strong continuing educational content.
+DVCon is looking for tutorial topics that are current, have a high-level of interest and offer strong continuing educational content.

-DVCon short workshops are open to all attendees and are included in the full conference registration.
-Please include in the proposal the name of the companies that will be sponsoring the short workshop.
+DVCon tutorials are open to all attendees and are included in the full conference registration.
+Please include in the proposal the name of the companies that will be sponsoring the tutorial.

 SystemVerilog for Verification and/or Design